ColibrITD-SAS/mpqp/docs/tools.rst

             ),
             AnswerNode(
                 "Coffee",
-                lambda: ("I get it, ou gotta do what you gota do to stay awake", []), QuestionNode(
+                lambda: ("I get it, you gotta do what you gotta do to stay awake", []), QuestionNode(
                     "And how do you like it?",
                     [